harisont/postcards-from-gothenburg/README.md

 HDK-Valand course in summer 2021.

 ## Website
-Visit the website by clicking [here](https://harisont.github.io/postcards-from-gothenburg/).
+Visit the website (in Swedish, English and Italian) by clicking [here](https://harisont.github.io/postcards-from-gothenburg/).

 ### Disclaimer
 The basic slideshow code (which constitutes a good portion of the website) comes from W3schools examples.